pluralsight/guides/published/front-end-javascript/getting-started-with-angularjs/article.md

 In this article I am going to introduce step-by-step the basics of using AngularJS.
-Lets start with the basic file structure in AngularJS
+Lets start with the basic file structure in AngularJS.

 * app.js
 * controller.js